wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 ### Import File

-Use to add images and other files.
-Files are automatically organized by type.
+Use to add single files, such as images and other files.
+Image and Markdown files are automatically organized by type.
 For example, Markdown files are automatically added to the `Docs` directory; image files are automatically added to the `assets` folder.

+You can also import and extract a `zip` file to add multiple files and directories at once.
+See [Directory Structure](#directory-structure) for guidance on how extracted files are organized.

 ### Import Directory

 Imports a directory of files to your project.
 This is useful for migrating content into Stoplight.
+See [Directory Structure](#directory-structure) for guidance on how files in imported directories are organized.